shruti51/cSVB/README.md

 [1] Babacan S.D., et al.,'Bayesian Group-Sparse Modeling and Variational Inference',IEEE Trans. on  Sig.
 Proc., vol. 62, no. 11, pp. 2906-2921, 2014.

+For more details on FECG experiments, kindly refer the following paper:

+[1] Zhang Z., et al., "Compressed Sensing of Energy Efficient Wireless Telemonitoring of Noninvasive Fetal ECG Via Block Sparse Learning", IEEE Trans. on Biomed.
+Engg., Vol. 60, No. 2, pp. 300-309, 2013.

 Comparisons in the paper are made with SVB variants and BSBL variants.
 Codes for BSBL variants can be downloaded from:

 https://sites.google.com/site/researchbyzhang/publications